Chouteau-mazie Middle School serves 205 students in grades 5-8.

-The percentage of students achieving proficiency in math is 30-34% (which is approximately equal to the Oklahoma state average of 33%) for the 2018-19 school year.
-The percentage of students achieving proficiency in reading/language arts is 25-29% (which is lower than the Oklahoma state average of 34%) for the 2018-19 school year.
+The percentage of students achieving proficiency in math is 27% (which is higher than the Oklahoma state average of 24%) for the 2020-21 school year.
+The percentage of students achieving proficiency in reading/language arts is 17% (which is lower than the Oklahoma state average of 26%) for the 2020-21 school year.

 Chouteau-mazie Middle School ranks among the top 20% of public schools in Oklahoma for:

-The teacher population of 15 teachers has stayed relatively flat over five school years.
+The teacher population of 19 teachers has grown by 18% over five school years.